 Is Your Oven Telling You It's Unsafe

 If you know what to listen and look for, your fuel train, purge system, ignition system and explosion-relief panels will tell you when your oven may be operating unsafely.

 Commonly, ultraviolet (non-self-checking) scanners fail on; indicating a flame is present.
 The article discusses sources of this common problem to help prevent this high risk hazard from occurring at your facility.

-Light-Off Problems Lead to Three Different Explosions!
+Light-Off Problems Lead to Dangerous Conditions

 Three separate industrial water tube boilers experienced fire-side explosions with boilers with a capacity of 20,000 to 40,000 pph and operated at 90 to 100 psig pressure.
 The explosions destroyed one boiler and damaged three others, fortunately no injuries were reported.
 The incidents came after the three boilers experienced trouble lighting-up, had fuel/air ratio, or burner capacity problems.